White pattern header image

 Training

-• Risk Management E-Learning modules outlining our Group risk management processes and how Meridian’s risk management tool can help staff to administer, track and manage risk effectively.
+• E-Learning modules outlining our Group risk management processes and how Meridian’s risk management tool can help staff to administer, track and manage risk effectively.

-Specific risk management education is also provided to non-executive directors.
-All new Directors participate in an induction process coordinated by the Company Secretary, which assists in providing a smooth transition for new Board members.
-The induction process for Directors includes fulsome briefings from Executives on Meridian’s structure, strategy, business operations and the sectors and environments in which we operate, our material risks and our people.
-Meridian also arranges site visits.
+Meridian requires all Directors to participate in an induction process coordinated by the Company Secretary, which provides a smooth transition for new Board members.
+The induction process for Directors includes fulsome briefings from Executives on Meridian’s structure, strategy, business operations, the sectors and environments in which we operate, our material risks and our people.
+All Directors undertake a yearly visit of one of our generation sites on a rotating basis, with the opportunity to attend an additional site with the Safety and Sustainability Committee who visit two sites annually.

-We also have a continuing education programme in place for Directors and we provide other appropriate professional development opportunities for Directors to develop and maintain the skills and knowledge needed to effectively perform their role as Directors.
-During FY24, the programme included:
+We also have a continuing education programme in place for Directors and other professional development opportunities to further develop their skills and knowledge.
+In addition, a wide variety of training modules relating to different aspects of Meridian’s business are also available to Directors.

 • Board Tech Study Tour to Australia and the USA to understand new customer trends, innovative business models and the impact of disruptive technologies on the current and future electricity system.